Academic Eligibility - Undergraduate

 - Appeals and petitions for academic matters policy

 - Committee on Academic Policies and Standards (CAPS)

-The academic status of a student is determined by semester grade point average (GPA), cumulative GPA, the number of credits attempted, and previous or current academic status.
+Specifically, the academic status of a student is determined by all of the following: semester grade point average (GPA), cumulative GPA, the number of credits attempted, and previous or current academic status.

 Definitions of academic status as reported on students’ records: